Open Bible Data Home About News OET Key

 29 People admire young men because they are strong,

-but Yahweh rightly evaluates what they think.
+but Yahweh rightly evaluates why they do those things.

 than sacrificing animals to him.